 According to Gallup, the experts in measuring employee engagement, staff are more engaged during the first six months of joining an organization.

 Along with time to competence, the changing nature of an average career will also impact how you support your staff.
 Put simply, your staff must learn more, faster, and for longer – just to keep up.

 Continuous learning and personal development is an essential part of working life.
 Lifelong learners outside of the workplace actively seek learning opportunities and relish spending time learning.
 It is time to make lifelong learning part of working culture at an individual level as well as part of organisational objectives.
-An organization with a strong learning culture as part of their employee engagement strategy is of benefit to both the business and employees.
+An organisation with a strong learning culture as part of their employee engagement strategy is of benefit to both the business environment and employees.